vtex-apps/io-documentation/docs/en/GettingStarted/developing-a-pixel-app/4-ConfiguringThePixelAppSettings.md

 # Configuring the Pixel app settings

-When you’re creating a native integration with a third party solution, you always need to **link** this last one with the VTEX account for which you’re doing the integration.
-Without this link, no data will be transferred between the store and the solution, rendering your Pixel app useless.
+When creating a native integration with a third party solution, it is essential to **link** it with the VTEX account for which you’re doing the integration.
+Without this link, you won't be able to transfer data between the store and the solution, rendering your Pixel app useless.

 Such a link is always done through what we call **user identification**.
 Made available by the third party solution with which you will enable the integration, user identification is what grants permissions for using the service offered by it.

-Think of Google Tag Manager, for example: to use it, you need to have an `ID` previously provided by the solution.
-That’s an example of a user identification, whose value is individual and intransferable, granting you all the needed permissions to actually use GTM.
+Think of Google Tag Manager, for example: to use it, you need to have an `ID` previously provided.
+That’s an example of a user identification, whose value is individual and intransferable, granting you all the needed permissions to actually the solution.

-Therefore, the same user identification is a key part of the proper functioning of your Pixel app, since it ensures the integration based on permissions granted to each account.
+Therefore, the user identification is a key part of the proper functioning of your Pixel app, since it **ensures the integration based on permissions granted to each account**.

-The step-by-step below will guide you through the necessary configuration to enable the Pixel app to receive different user identifications and to evaluate whether the integration is allowed or not.
+The step-by-step below will guide you through the necessary configuration to enable the Pixel app to receive different user identifications and to evaluate whether the integration is allowed or not:

 1. Access the the app’s `manifest.json` file.
 2. Change the  `vendor` field value  (`vtex`) to the name of the VTEX account in which you are working so that you'll be able to correctly publish the app later on.